samzabala/framework/docs/sections/components/form.md

 updates the values and renders the ui

-`newValue` is the value for the input falls back to the `element.value`
+`newValue` is the value for the input falls back to the `element.value`. setting it to an empty string removes the value while triggering change as if a user decided the input they put in it aint worth shit

 `valueToRender` is the value the input ui will render. falls back to the `element.value`